 of humans and their world, and furthering

-the wise use of land, air, and water.
+the wise use of land, air, energy, and water.

 The Honey Hollow Environmental